teleivo/lfcstraining/README.md

 # Local security
 ## Accessing the root account
+* login as root
 ## Using sudo to manage access to the root account
+* use sudo to execute a command
+* enable john to use sudo
+* increase the time required to re-enter the password when using sudo
+* ensure environment variable http_proxy is kept when using sudo

 # Shell scripting
 ## Basic bash shell scripting